TrueNASTrueNAS Nightly Development Documentation

 Figure 3: Add Key Encryption

-To change to passphrase encryption, click the down arrow and select Passphrase from the Encryption Type dropdown.
+To change to passphrase encryption, select Passphrase from the Encryption Type dropdown.

 Add Passphrase Encryption